grycap/ec3/doc/source/faq.rst

 **Why can't I download the private key of my cluster?**

-If you are experimenting problems downloading the private key of your cluster, please, try with another browser.
+If you are experimenting problems downloading the private key of your cluster (deployed in Amazon EC2), please, try with another browser.
 The website is currently optimized for Google Chrome.

-**Can I configure software packages in my cluster that are not available in the wizard?**

-You can configure them by using the EC3 `CLI`_ interface.
-Thus, you will need to provide a valid Ansible recipe to automatically install the dependence.
-You can also contact us by using the contact section, and we would try to add the software package you need.
+**Where can I get the endpoint and VMI identifier for the EGI FedCloud wizard?**

+In the EGI FedCloud case, the endpoint and VMI identifier can be obtained from the `AppDB portal`_.
+In the cloud marketplace select the desired VMI then select the site to launch it and click the "get IDs" button.
+The field "Site endpoint" shows the value of the endpoint to specify in the wizard and the value after the "#" char of the OCCI ID field the VMI Indentifier.

 .. _`CLI`: http://servproject.i3m.upv.es/ec3/doc/ec3.html